Born and raised in Malaysia, Mazlan is proud of his Malaysian and Asian heritage. He likes to write about its culture and current issues.

 So, to protect themselves, the villagers will flee to their secret hideouts in the rocky part of the mountain.
 The older villagers or those that are either sick or too weak to escape will stay behind.
 Since Nian is looking for food, they will place food at the front door hoping that Nian will eat, be satisfied and not break into their home.

 Unfortunately, Nian gets more ravenous over the years, and his gluttonous nature can never be satisfied.
-He breaks in and attacks the villagers that stayed behind.
+He breaks in and attacks the villagers that stay behind.

 The Old Beggar